 Transferrable skills are like passports.
-They give you access to other places.
+They give you access to a world of opportunity

 There are many skills within the oil and gas industry that can be put to other industries with minimal training.
 However, it definitely doesn’t come without challenges, as from one sector to another, the knowledge changes.

 A lot of employees find that the skills may well be transferrable, but often the industry knowledge is not.
 The more in-depth understanding of a sector comes with experience and studying or training.